TEACH US TO PRAY

 The answer Jesus gave gave has become our template for praying.
 It is often called The Lord's Prayer (Matthew 6:10-13)

-"Our Father in heaven, hallowed by your name.
-Your kingdom come, your will be done, on earth as it is in heaven.
-Give us this day our daily bread, and forgive us our debtors, as we also have forgiven our debtors.
-And lead us not into temptation, but deliver is from evil."
+"Our Father in heaven, let your name be kept holy.
+Let your kingdom come.
+Let your will be done, on earth as it is done in heaven.
+Give us our daily bread today.
+Forgive us as we forgive others.
+Don't allow us to be tempted.
+Instead, rescue us from the evil one."

 Using the Lord’s Prayer as a pattern.